ryangjchandler/orbit/UPGRADE.md

 The release of v2.x contains quite a few breaking changes.
 The package itself does the same thing but the configuration language is different.

+### PHP 8.1

+In the constant pursit of moving forward, Orbit 2.x now only supports PHP versions greater than or equal to 8.1.

 ### `schema()` method signature

 The `Orbital::schema()` method now has a `void` return type in the method signature.
 You need to change your own methods to conform to the new signature.